Music Lessons With Gio

 Music is my life.
 I love all aspects of it, the energy of playing for a crowd, the meditative aspect of playing by myself at the end of the day, and the joy of teaching others.

-23 years of practicing and playing the piano, along with receiving private instruction on the instrument
+24 years of practicing and playing the piano

 Silver Certificate from the 2019 International Keyboard Odyssiad Competition

-First lesson is always free, as a trial.
+First lesson is always free, as a trial, to see if I'm a good match as a teacher.
 Afterwards, the rates are:

 $35 for half hour lessons

 Years ago I had friends and children of friends who wanted to learn how to play and asked me to be their teacher.
 Through teaching them I realized that I love to teach music.
-Since then, I've applied at different lesson studios and got multiple jobs teaching, and also continued teaching privately, as well as teaching group lessons through a company that organizes them in elementary schools.
+Since then, I went to school for music, applied at different lesson studios and got multiple jobs teaching, and also continued teaching privately, as well as teaching group lessons through a company that organizes them in elementary schools.

 Have some general goals, such as what kind of music you'd like to play or what level of skill you're looking to develop.
 Have enough time every week to regularly set aside for practicing: lesson time is where you receive instructions on what to practice, but practice time is how you actually improve and reach your goals.